Addieduncan/customer-segmentation-project/README.md

-# Customer Segmentation Of Credit Reporting Data
+#Customer Segmentation in Credit Reporting Data
 Written in Python, our project leaverages modern techniques in data-science like K-Means clustering and Gaussian Mixture models to segment customer credit reporting data into behavior profiles.

 The Code: After pulling the repo, run the main.py script (m393c_project/main.py) to see the clusters computed and visualizations generated.
 Parameters can be adjusted.